isabella232/katacoda-scenarios-8/high-availability-lab/step7.md

 `select * from users;`{{execute}}

-With CL = QUORUM, the read and write fail.
+With CL=QUORUM, the read and write fail.
 Since RF=3, QUORUM means at least two nodes need to be up, in our case just one is.